Can you say, Woof! Woof!

 The Benefits of Cinnamon In Dogs

-There are reports that a small cinnamon supplement can help control blood sugar in older dogs.
+There are also reports that a small cinnamon supplement can help control blood sugar in older dogs.
 However, I haven’t been able to find scientific research to back this up.

 Dog Cinnamon Roll Recipe – Homemade Cinnamon Bun Dog Biscuits